Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/Primary Sources/Classes/econ/Online Assignment 5.md

     -   Now fill in the rest of the table using the [[CIA]] World Factbook data (<https://www.cia.gov/library/publications/the-world-factbook/geos/af.html>) by choosing your country from the drop down menu that says "Please select a country to view".

-        -   [[Unemployment]] rate and inflation rate can be found under the "[[Economy]]" section.
+        -   [[Unemployment]] rate and inflation rate can be found under the "[[economy]]" section.
 All other statistics can be found under the "People and Society" section.

 -   If a statistic is not available for a particular country, just fill in N/A for that statistic.
 If a country has more than two N/As, please choose a different country.